-The project will draw on the leading minds across the social sciences to assemble the evidence on the causes and consequences of different forms of inequalities, and the ways that they can best be reduced or mitigated.
+The project is drawing on leading minds across the social sciences to assemble the evidence on the causes and consequences of different forms of inequalities, and the ways that they can best be reduced or mitigated.

-Led by an interdisciplinary expert panel chaired by Nobel Laureate Sir Angus Deaton and comprising world leaders in economics, sociology, philosophy, political science and epidemiology, there will be two broad phases of work.
+Led by an interdisciplinary panel chaired by Nobel Laureate Sir Angus Deaton and comprising world leaders in economics, sociology, philosophy, political science and epidemiology, there are two broad phases of work.

 Assembling the evidence on inequalities

-The panel will first commission studies and commentaries on a large number of key themes.
-This will bring in dozens more of the world’s best thinkers, who will bring together the best of the existing evidence with new analysis.
-The nature of the evidence will range from studying the experiences of people at the sharp end of inequalities to analysing large-scale datasets to learn about how people’s family lives and careers evolve.
+The panel is first commissioning studies and commentaries on a large number of key themes.
+This is involving dozens more of the world’s best thinkers, who are bringing together the best of the existing evidence with new analysis.
+The nature of the evidence ranges from studying the experiences of people at the sharp end of inequalities to analysing large-scale datasets to learn about how people’s family lives and careers evolve.
 Diversity of topics, perspectives and methods is key – the only criteria for inclusion are that it is of the highest quality and relevant to inequalities in the developed world.

-That work will take place during 2019 and 2020, and once complete will be brought together in a published volume (the first of two that the project will produce).
+That work is being completed during 2022 and will be brought together in a published volume (the first of two that the project will produce).
 This will form the core evidence base of the review.
 Throughout the production of this work we will be publishing new data and analysis on a regular basis, and providing opportunities for engagement with government, researchers, the media, and the public.

 Using the evidence to build a coherent policy agenda